TassioCarmo/havard-cs50x-week0-scratch/README.md

 <h2>Pseudocode</h2>

-<p>a Representation of an algorithm in human language such as english or portuguese</p>
+<p>The representation of an algorithm in human language such as english or portuguese</p>

   ```